Keetawin/Keetawin/README.md

 # Keetawan Limaroon (Win) 🤏🏻

-Hi, I'm Win — I'm a second-year student in the regular program at CPE KMUTT.
+Hi, I'm Win — I'm a third-year student in the regular program at CPE KMUTT.
 I'm a student in Petchra Pra Jom Klao Scholarship with academic capability.
-I was the leader of Comcamp 33. and Now I’m speaker at GDSC KMUTT.
+I was the leader of Comcamp 33.

 # ☎️ Contact information